Nikola-Ver/Network-simulator-radio-station-P-180/README.md

 # Network-simulator-radio-station-P-180

-## The software implements the following functions:
+## The software implements the following functions

 - setting of frequencies of reception and transmission;
 - radio station menu;